wking/swc-boot-camps/Python.md

 We will use [IPython](http://ipython.org/), an interactive computing shell based on Python.
 Two useful features are auto-completion and command history, analogous to what is provided by the shell.
 We will see more later.

-    ipython --matplotlib
+    ipython --pylab

-We add the ``--matplotlib`` flag as we will be using Matplotlib later.
+We add the ``--pylab`` flag as when we come to use matplotlib this allows us to do interactive plotting.

 ## Implementing a dot product function